capitalisttofu/stock-market-streaming-app/README.md

 ### Running Instructions TLDR

-1. Build Flink image with `docker build -t my-pyflink-image:latest ./pyflink_image`
+1. Build the Flink image with `docker build -t my-pyflink-image:latest ./pyflink_image`
 2. Spin up Kafka and the Flink nodes with `docker-compose up`
 3. Install dependencies in the `backend` directory with `npm install`
 4. Provision Kafka in `backend` directory with `npm run provision:kafka`
 5. Make shared volume container accessible by the Flink user by running `docker exec -it stock-market-taskmanager chown -R 9999:9999 /flink-checkpoints`
 6. Run Flink app with `docker exec -it stock-market-jobmanager  flink run -py /flink_app/app.py --pyFiles /flink_app`
 7. Run the trade data API in the `backend` directory with `npm run trade-data-api`
 8. If a user wants to log events, run the chosen loggers in the `backend` directory.
-For example, `npm run test-buy-sell-consumer` runs the buy sell event logger
+For example, `npm run test-buy-sell-consumer` runs the buy and sell event logger
-9. Run frontend by installing dependencies in the `frontend` directory with `npm install`.
-After installing the dependencies, run it with `npm run dev`
+9. Install dependencies in the `frontend` directory with `npm install`
+10. Run frontend with `npm run dev` in the `frontend` directory
 10. Run the CSV parser in the `backend` directory with `npm run csv-to-raw-trade-stream`